-During fiscal year 2020, the Foundation's net position, which represents the excess of total assets over liabilities, increased by \$35.7 million.
-This is compared to an increase in net position during fiscal years 2019 and 2018 of \$40.8 million and \$158.3 million, respectively.
+During fiscal year 2021, the Foundation's net position, which represents the excess of total assets over liabilities, increased by \$445.9 million.
+This is compared to an increase in net position during fiscal years 2020 and 2019 of \$35.7 million and \$40.8 million, respectively.

-The increase or decrease in net position annually is the result of three primary factors: 1) changes from year to year in the contributions made to current use and endowed gift funds, 2) the amount of grants to campus, and 3) the financial investment returns of the Foundation's most significant investment portfolio and permanent asset base, the endowment pool.
+The increase or decrease in net position annually is the result of three primary factors: 1) changes from year to year in the contributions made to current use and endowed gift funds, 2) the amount of grants to campus, and 3) the financial investment returns of the Foundation's most significant investment portfolio.